andersonmalloryk/python-challenge/README.md

 1. Print the results to the terminal as well as a txt file.

 Limitations:
 The PyPoll script depends on you to copy the results from the terminal to report out to the txt file, which is not ideal.
+For the financial data there must be only two columns and the first column must be called Dates and the second must be called Profit/Losses for the script to run properly.
+For the poll data the names of the candidates must be in the third column for this script to work.
+The headers do not matter for the poll data and are skipped in the script.